projectcapsule/capsule/docs/operator/use-cases/storage-classes.md

 ```

 # What’s next
 See how Bill, the cluster admin, can assign Network Policies to Alice's tenant.
-[Assign Network Policies to a tenant]().
+[Assign Network Policies](./network-policies.md).